gcsescience.com 26 gcsescience.com

 Rates of Reaction

-Energy Level Diagrams.
+What are Energy Level Diagrams?

-The change in energy can
+The change in

-Going from reactants to the top
+Going from the reactants to the top

 of the curve,

-you are going up the energy scale.
+we are going up the energy axis of the graph.

 Energy (heat) is being put in to break bonds in the reactants.